SJ23 Tech Tip D15, (Updated 2026-04-27) Bob Schimmel.

 • Pay close attention to the float bowl seal when installing it.
 The seal must make contact with the entire rim of the bowl.

 • Pay close attention to the fuel pump screen & seal when installing them.
-The seal must make contact with the entire rim of the blue cup.

 • Finally, tighten the carburetor mounting nuts with an open end wrench.
 Tedious but at least easy to reach.